muratk5n/thirdwave/en/2022/11/battery-electric.md

 Charging is slow.
 For lion based vehicles the fastest method, known as direct current charger, can charge a battery up to 80 percent in 20 minutes to an hour.
-However the downside of that downside is fast charging degrades the battery even further, see item above.
-Fuel based cars can be refueled in less than 5 minutes.
+And even this so-called fast charging has downsides - it degrades the battery faster.
+A fuel based car in comparison can be refueled in less than 5 minutes.

 The Grid